 As I mentioned in my post about my trip to Mankato, I stopped at Chankaska Creek Ranch & Winery on my way home.
 Located a 15-minute drive north from downtown Mankato, the winery has a rural feel, with expansive grounds that include streams, trees, and 13 acres of vineyard.
 There's also a tasting room where you can sip wine and spirits (Chankaska also has an on-site distillery) and enjoy appetizers, pizza, and desserts designed to pair with the wines.

-Since I have very basic understanding of wine (and had never done a wine tasting before!)
-I was a bit intimidated.
+Since I was on my own and hadn't done a ton of wine tastings before, I was a bit initimidated.
 However, the staff was very friendly and did an excellent job of making wine approachable.
 Chankaska offers a wide range of white, red, sparkling, and dessert wines.
 Some are made entirely with Minnesota grapes (with some grown on-site and some purchased from other producers), while others feature grapes grown out of state.
 Minnesota-grown wines are clearly marked on the menu, so if you want you can do a Minnesota-only tasting.

 A tasting of five wines of your choice is $7, or $11 if you want to also purchase a Chankaska logo wine glass.
 No reservations are required.